w3c/wcag-act-rules/content/rules/e7aa44/proposed.md

 <a class="example-link" title="Inapplicable Example 1" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/e7aa44/eba170767ac1de0092d33a9bee2c0ecf2ebdfd46.html">Open in a new tab</a>

-This `audio` element does not have native player controls.
+This `audio` element does not autoplay or have a play button.

 ```html
 <html lang="en">